swaros/contxt/docs/documentation/tasks.md

 ### task structure
 #### ID (string)

-the ID sets the identifier for the task. as descriped already, they canbe present multiple times, with different requirements.
+the ID sets the identifier for the task. as described already, they can be present multiple times, with different requirements.
 ````yaml
 task:
    - id: task-identifier
 ````

 #### Variables
-the variables section defines varibales, or update existing variables. these variables will be exists also if the task is done.
+the variables' section defines variables, or update existing variables. these variables will be existed also if the task is done.

 > **IMPORTANT** variables synced but always global. be aware of raise conditions if you use the same variables in different tasks.